 - If necessary, clean it with a straight pin.
 Do not enlarge or distort the port and never use a toothpick because it can break off.

 Saving energy dollars begins with choosing the right equipment.
 Learn which energy-smart features can save you the most money and help you to conserve electricity or gas with these shop smart & save energy dollars tips.

+Learn how more BTUs can help you, and how they will not.
 A range with more BTUs will not necessarily allow you to grill any faster, since sometimes the range emits more than the food can absorb and the rest goes up the hood.
 Having more BTUs is useful if you need a burst of power while cooking, such as while searing fish meat.

+Check out electric charbroilers.
 If you can cook with an electric charbroiler instead of gas, you will save more energy.
 Your maintenance costs will also be less.

+Go with infrared elements.
 The great thing about infrared elements is they can reach full power in 90 seconds, eliminating long preheat times.

 - Why Go Green in the Commercial Kitchen?

 - Going Green in Your Commercial Kitchen: First Steps

 - Investing in Green Equipment for Your Commercial Kitchen